-In Academy Trust schools, governing bodies remain legally responsible for school closures and should ensure that the Executive head and Associate Heads have delegated powers to close the school at short notice if advised to do so.
+In Academy Trust schools, governing bodies remain legally responsible for school closures and should ensure that the Executive headteacher has delegated powers to close the school at short notice if advised to do so.
 In this context, 'closure' means closure for pupils; staff who are not ill would still be expected to come to school.